gtema/openstack/doc/src/osc.md

 ###### **Options:**

 * `--admin-pass <ADMIN_PASS>` — An administrative password to access the evacuated server.
 If you omit this parameter, the operation generates a new password.
 Up to API version 2.13, if `onSharedStorage` is set to `True` and this parameter is specified, an error is raised
-* `--force <FORCE>` — Force an evacuation by not verifying the provided destination host by the scheduler
+* `--force <FORCE>` — Force an evacuation by not verifying the provided destination host by the scheduler.

+   Warning

+   This could result in failures to actually evacuate the instance to the specified host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host without `force=True` set.

+   Furthermore, this should not be specified when evacuating instances managed by a clustered hypervisor driver like ironic since you cannot specify a node, so the compute service will pick a node randomly which may not be able to accommodate the instance.

+   **New in version 2.29**

+   **Available until version 2.67**

   Possible values: `true`, `false`

 * `--host <HOST>` — The name or ID of the host to which the server is evacuated.
-If you omit this parameter, the scheduler chooses a host
+If you omit this parameter, the scheduler chooses a host.

+   Warning

+   Prior to microversion 2.29, specifying a host will bypass validation by the scheduler, which could result in failures to actually evacuate the instance to the specified host, or over-subscription of the host.
+It is recommended to either not specify a host so that the scheduler will pick one, or specify a host with microversion >= 2.29 and without `force=True` set.